James Bickford (racing driver): Bandoleros (2010)

-2011–2012: Legends
+Legends cars (2011–2012)

-For the 2011 season, James moved up to drive a Legends car for the Legends of the Pacific Series.
-According to many stock car racers, Legends cars are among the hardest and most physically challenging cars to race.
-Regarding Legends cars, Matt Scott, the 2010 Late Model champion and a good friend of Bickford’s, said, “If you drive a Legends car, you can drive anything,” due to the fact that it has a lot more horsepower than a Bandolero.
+For the 2011 season, Bickford moved up to a Legends car in the Legends of the Pacific Series.
+Fellow racer Matt Scott, the 2010 Late Model champion, remarked: "If you drive a Legends car, you can drive anything," citing the car's substantially greater horsepower compared to a Bandolero.

-After his first Legends experience, James said, “When I hit the throttle on the straightaway, it threw me back in my seat and that was a rush of excitement I haven’t felt since I drove a Light B in Quarter Midgets back when I was eight [years old]…It is one of those cars you have to be very smooth with and also have to have good throttle control.
-The tires don’t have much grip and it’s very slippery”.
-James competed in his first Legends race on April 2 at Stockton 99 Speedway in Stockton, California.
-He qualified third and finished the race in eighth place.
+Bickford described his first experience in a Legends car: "When I hit the throttle on the straightaway, it threw me back in my seat and that was a rush of excitement I haven't felt since I drove a Light B in Quarter Midgets back when I was eight [years old]…It is one of those cars you have to be very smooth with and also have to have good throttle control.
+The tires don't have much grip and it's very slippery."
+He competed in his first Legends race on April 2 at Stockton 99 Speedway in Stockton, California, qualifying third and finishing eighth.

-After winning the Legends Main event in late October, James clinched the Semi-Pro Legends Championship.
-James also secured Rookie of the Year for Legends of the Pacific with a commanding 41-point lead with only three races left in the season.
-Following his move to Legends from 2011-2012, Bickford had a big setback in August 2012 that ended his Legends season and disrupted his plans for 2013.
-The day before he was to be fitted for a seat in a late model that was under consideration for this year, he broke his arm playing high school football (prior to his freshman year); at 5’3” and 120 pounds, James ended up at the bottom of a dog pile.
-Although sidelined from driving, Bickford attended the last five races of his Legends racing season.
+Later that season, after winning the Legends main event in late October, Bickford clinched the Semi-Pro Legends Championship and secured Legends of the Pacific Rookie of the Year honors with a commanding 41-point lead with three races remaining in the season.

+His 2012 Legends season was cut short in August when he broke his arm during a high school football game the day before he was scheduled to be fitted for a seat in a late model car.
+Although unable to drive, Bickford attended the final five races of his Legends season.

-2013: NASCAR Whelen All-American Series Late Models
+NASCAR Whelen All-American Series (2013)

-In the 2013 season, James moved to full-size race cars as a rookie in NASCAR Whelen All-American Late Models Series.
+In 2013, Bickford moved to full-size race cars as a rookie in the NASCAR Whelen All-American Late Models Series.
 On May 11, he won his first career NASCAR feature.
-In mid-September, Bickford took home the 2013 NASCAR Whelen All American Late Model Series championship at All American Speedway in Roseville, California.
-Making this the sixth win of his rookie season, Bickford became the youngest driver in the 58-year history of All-American Speedway to win a Late-Model Series race and championship.
+In mid-September, Bickford claimed the 2013 NASCAR Whelen All-American Late Model Series championship at All-American Speedway in Roseville, California, becoming the youngest driver in the track's 58-year history to win a Late Model Series race and championship.

-Bickford was quoted as saying, “I feel like I’m on top of the world…I came into this season just looking to get some practice, but I never imagined winning the championship”.

-At this point in his career, Bickford accumulated 17 championships, 15 of them in the Quarter Midgets.
+Bickford said of his championship: "I feel like I'm on top of the world…I came into this season just looking to get some practice, but I never imagined winning the championship."
+At this stage of his career, he had accumulated 17 championships, 15 of them in Quarter Midgets.